somebody422/dnssec_client/git/readme.txt

 Detached head state - This is a problem that happens when you checkout a specific commit (using a hash or ref) that does not correspond to a branch ref.
 Because HEAD is not pointing to a branch, if you make changes then commit, the changes may be lost forever!

-'git reset COMMIT' - move HEAD and the current branch head to COMMIT.
+'git reset --hard COMMIT' - move HEAD and the current branch head to COMMIT.
 Will update the staging index, working directory, and commit history.
+Trying to push this to a remote repository may throw an error, however: for that use 'git revert' instead
+'git reset FILE' or 'git reset COMMIT FILE' is very different!
+Essentially this will reset the the file in the staging area to that commit.
+Without a commit argument it will default to HEAD, and is the recommended way to un-stage a file

+'git revert COMMIT' - Undo some changes without losing them in the git history (like you would with 'git reset --hard').
+It generates a "reverse commit" which will undo the changes made in COMMIT.
+Add the --no-commit flag to stage but not commit the changes.
+If you want to generate a compound "reverse commit", then run 'git revert COMMIT --no-commit' on the most recent one, then the next oldest, ect.
+Finally, commit the combined changes.

 'git init' - initialize this as a git repository (.git directory)